ramdio12/cookbook/README.md

 - The frontend is hosted on vercel while my PHP files for backend is hosted on 000webhost(hostinger)

+- I also used react-router-dom for routing across pages

 ## PHP FILE LOCATION

 This is my github link for all PHP files that I used for the project's backend